nicoladebbia/CredLink/offline-kit/FINAL-VERIFICATION-COMPLETE.md

 ### Final Verification Status: COMPLETE ✅

-The C2 Concierge Offline Verification Kit is now fully hardened, optimized, and production-ready with zero remaining issues.
+The CredLink Offline Verification Kit is now fully hardened, optimized, and production-ready with zero remaining issues.